SEKOIA-IO/documentation/_shared_content/automate/debug-playbooks.md

 #### Switch Mode

-After a playbook run is executed, it is possible to switch mode after selecting a module, log information will be displayed in the different modes:
+After a playbook run is executed, it is possible to switch modes after selecting a module.
+Log information will be displayed in the different modes:

 - Edition :  logs returned and displayed in a tab
 - Run Results : results of executed module